LiQiCheng457/Newton/README.md

 By integrating formulas, visuals, and interactive controls, the interface offers a hands-on exploration of Newton’s rings interference, ideal for optics education and experiment preparation.

+Simulation and Analysis of Newton's Rings Interference Phenomenon Based on PyQt5 and Matplotlib，研究成果真正审稿中

 ---

 ### Third-Party Library Requirements (Python 3.9)